maarten-pennings/WordClock/README.md

 clk : 2020-03-15 20:31:25 (dst=0) 20:33
 ```

-Maybe more important, the USB connector can be used to upgrade the firmware.
+Maybe more importantly, the USB connector can be used to upgrade the firmware.

 ### Install firmware

-This section is deliberately short.
+There is a complete binary [release](sketches/WordClockFull/release) that you can flash yourself.
+A PC program to flash is provided.

+As an alternative you can build the binary yourself.

 There are plenty of sites explaining how to install Arduino apps,
 even from [myself ](https://github.com/maarten-pennings).

 Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software) and then the